Apple Deals On Everything From AirPods To iPads & MacBooks

-Black Friday is infamous for many things: long lines, stress-inducing flash sales, and, of course, scoring our favorite tech at the lowest prices of the year.
-For 2020's BF edition, a myriad of discounted gadgets from the coveted tech-giant Apple are scattered across a range of retailers.
+Cyber Monday is infamous for many things: staring at computer screens, stress-inducing flash sales, and, of course, scoring our favorite tech at the lowest prices of the year.
+For 2020's CM edition, a myriad of discounted gadgets from the coveted tech-giant Apple are scattered across a range of retailers.
 So, what did we do?
 We scouted out the steepest markdowns from each and everyone — leaving the overpriced options for the birds.

 If your pair of AirPods recently became one with the washing machine or your phone decided to suddenly call it quits, then this round-up of deals is your new saving grace.
-Beats by Dre are up to 50% off at Target, AirPods are up to 35% off at Walmart, and Best Buy is taking 25% off Apple Watches.
+Apple is giving out various gift cards with purchase, Beats by Dre are up to 50% off at Target, and Best Buy is taking 25% off Apple Watches.
 Do your wallet a favor and check out the best Apple deals ahead while the sale stock is still plentiful.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.